 The Master of Theological Studies degree is awarded to students in regular standing who have satisfactorily completed the two-year course of study with an average grade not lower than C (2.0).
-The MTS program consists of 60 credit hours of coursework, including 15 required courses (45 credits) and 5 elective courses (15 credits).
+The MTS program consists of 49.5 credit hours of coursework, including 8 required courses (24 credits) and, 4 area electives (12 credits), 4 general electives (12 credits), and the Integrative Academic Essay (1.5 credits).